FoalTS/foal/docs/development-environment/create-and-run-scripts.md

 # Create and Run Scripts

 Sometimes we have to execute some tasks from the command line.
 These tasks can serve different purposes such as populating a database (user creation, etc) for instance.
 They often need to access some of the app classes and functions.
-This is where shell scripts come into play.
+This is when shell scripts come into play.

 # Create Scripts

-A shell script is just a TypeScript file which is called from the command line.
+A shell script is just a TypeScript file located in the `src/scripts`.
+It must export a `main` function that is then called when running the script.

-They are located in the `src/scripts` directory.
-Let's create one: `src/scripts/display-users.ts`
+Let's create a new one with the command line: `foal g script display-users`.
+A new file with a default template should appear in you `src/scripts` directory.

 # Write Scripts

-Usually a script has a `main` function which is called directly in the file.
-This lets you easily use async/await keywords when dealing with asynchronous code.

-From this file you can import the classes and functions of your app and use them.
-You can also create a database connection based on the database configuration of your app.

-Let's take an example: a script that displays the users stored in the database.
+Remove the content of `src/scripts/display-users.ts` and replace it with the below code.

 ```typescript
 // 3p